zhaw-consus/Pfefferanbau-Modelling/Readme.md

    6. The script `get_limiting_var.r` determins the limiting variable per individual modal. the output is a multilayered tif with 0/1 values (limits / does not limit)

-## Conda

-run `conda activate consus` to run the r-code in this repo run `conda activate geopython` to run the bash files (gdal_* etc) in this repo

-(i couldn't create one single environment for some reason. gdal_calc.py is missing from the consus environment, all r stuff is missing from the geopython env)